kevinolega/callcentertrainingtips/_posts/2014-07-03-10-small-superior-applicants.md

 **10. Read your list of accomplishments.**

-At many points on your way to your interview your negative self talk might give you trouble and self doubt.
+At many points on your way to your interview your negative self-talk might give you trouble and self-doubt.
 Don't let it.
 Use the list to remind you how awesome you are.